lecousin/java-framework-core/README.md

 or tasks using a library with functionalities that may use several physical resources.
 They will be executed in separate threads so they won't block other tasks.

+A monitoring of tasks executed is done so if a task is exceeding a maximum time, it is put aside to run a new thread and continue executing other tasks.
+After a second maximum time, the thread is killed.

 A task should not, but is allowed to block.
 In this case the blocked thread is interrupted and a new thread is automatically launched to process other tasks for the same physical resource.
 Once the task is unblocked, the thread is resumed as soon as another thread is available and can be stopped.
 For this, synchronized sections should be avoided as much as possible (or be very short), instead a _synchronization point_ should be used.

-Different kinds of _synchronization point_ are available in the package net.lecousin.framework.concurrent.synch, such as JoinPoint, SynchronizationPoint, AsyncWork...
+Different kinds of _synchronization point_ are available in the package net.lecousin.framework.concurrent.async, such as JoinPoint, Async, AsyncSupplier...
 They allow to wait for one or more asynchronous operations to finish (successfully or not), by listening to them.

 By default, the order tasks are executed is based on tasks' priority,